 Who I am: I am David G. Simmons.
-I am an Internet of Things pioneer who has been working in the field for 15 years – no, that’s not a typo.
+I am an Internet of Things (IoT) pioneer who has been working in the field for 15 years – no, that’s not a typo.
 I am now the Head of Developer Relations at QuestDB.
 Previously I was the Senior Developer Advocate at Influx Data, a time-series database maker.
 If you’re wondering how that’s related to IoT, see this.
 Before that I was the Chief Technology Evangelist for PsiKick which is a (very) small startup in the IoT space developing extremely low-power IoT chips.
 Truly some of the most remarkable new IoT technology I’ve seen in many years!

 As Technology Evangelist for Riverbed Technologies.
 I ran the company's User Groups throughout North America, and some in Europe.
 Yes, I travel a lot, and I have the Frequent Flier Miles to prove it.
 I carried the message of Riverbed's transformation from a WAN Optimization company -- the best there is -- to a complete Performance Platform company enabling companies to transform their business by harnessing the power of virtualization, SaaS, and the cloud.
 There, I covered the Riverbed sales pitch.